hylo-lang/hylodoc/SyntaxReference.md

    ```

 4. `# Generic ` - inline, `# Generics:` - list<br>
-   The Generic section is used to document the generic parameters of a function, method, or initializer.<br>
+   The Generic(s) section is used to document the generic parameters of a declaration.<br>
-   **Available for:** function, method declaration, initializer, product type, trait.<br>
+   **Available for:** function, method declaration, initializer and product type.<br>
    Example:
    ```markdown
    /// # Generic T: The type of elements in the array.